 Odyssey Chicago River

 A dinner cruise on the Chicago River with indoor dining and open-air decks.
-You’re not just sitting in one spot the whole time, which makes a bigger difference than you’d think.
+You’re not just sitting still the whole time, and that alone changes the entire experience.

-The food is predictable in a good way, steady pacing, nothing rushed, but the view keeps shifting as the boat moves through the city.
+The food is predictable in a good way, steady pacing, nothing rushed, and the view keeps changing as the boat moves through the city.

 It solves the “just sitting at a table” problem without trying too hard.